Noticeable changes in apetite and weight

 Always keep the communication channels between you and your child open.
 Let him have the freedom to come and accept his mistakes to you.
 This way, you can make him understand that there is no pressure from the parent’s side on him.

-As a parent, we sometimes don’t want to accept the fact that our child is depressed or having a mental health issue.
-It’s very important for the child to get treated at the right time by the right person so that his future life would be happier.
+As a parent, we sometimes don’t want to accept the fact that our child is depressed or has a mental health issue.
+It’s very important for the child to get treated at the right time by the right person to make his future life happier.
 So that’s another reason for us to build a healthy relationship with our child so that he can come and talk to us about everything and anything that bothers him.
-If that healthy relationship is there, then we might be able to help our children at the earliest.
+If that healthy relationship exists, we might be able to help our children as soon as possible.

 Deepika Sharma